nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

     will be billed for the associated costs based on the **pay-as-you-go** model.
-    The exception is the **Storage quotas**, specifically the "OpenShift Request on Storage Quota (GB)" where the cost is determined by the requested and approved allocation values to reserve storage from the total pool.
+    The exception is the **Storage quotas**, specifically the "OpenShift Request on Storage Quota (GB)" where the cost is determined by the requested and approved allocation values to reserve storage from the total NESE storage pool.
     If you have common questions or need more information, refer to our [Billing FAQs](../get-started/cost-billing/billing-faqs.md) for comprehensive
     answers.
 Keep in mind that you can easily scale and expand your current resource allocations within your project by following this [this documentation](#request-change-resource-allocation-attributes-for-openshift-project)